 Massachusetts Medicare Supplement options have three distinct plans, while Wisconsin Medigap has a base plan in which riders are added to enhance coverage.
 Minnesota Medicare Supplement options include a basic plan that riders can be used to enhance coverage or preset MN Medigap plans.

 Who would benefit the most?

 You could benefit from Medicare Supplement Plan D if you dislike having copayments.
 There are no copays with this plan.
 Plan D will cover the Part B coinsurance and copayment for doctors’ office and emergency room visits.

 If you want to keep your premiums low but want more than the bare minimum coverage, Plan D could make sense.
 For beneficiaries that plan to travel overseas, Plan D covers 80% of the cost of an emergency when you’re in a foreign country; after you pay the $250 deductible.

-As with most Medigap policies, this policy benefits those who want a plan with stable rate increases.
+As with most Medicare Supplement policies, this policy benefits those who want a plan with stable rate increases.
 It’s also great for people that don’t want unexpected out-of-pocket costs while in the hospital.

-Medigap Plan D costs between $120 to $240 depending on your age, location, gender, and tobacco use.
+Medigap Plan D’s monthly premium ranges between $120 to $240 depending on your age, location, gender, and tobacco use.
 Medicare Supplement insurance costs can vary greatly depending on many factors.

-Signing up for Medicare Supplement Plan D is simple and can be done over the phone or online.
+Signing up for a Medicare Supplement is simple and can be done over the phone or online.
 Working with a licensed insurance agent is beneficial because they can help you identify the policy, company, and Part D plan that makes the most sense for you.

 Getting a quote is free and easy.
-Give a Medicare expert a call today at the phone number above or fill out an online rate form to compare rates now.
+Call a Medicare expert today at the phone number above or fill out an online rate form to compare rates now.